AVSystem/developer-zone/docs/Coiote_IoT_DM/Onboarding/connect.md

 !!! info
     The LwM2M standard defines two methods for device registration:

-    1. **Management Server** (default) - The LwM2M Client negotiate security credentials directly with the LwM2M Server.
+    1. **Management Server** (default) - The LwM2M Client negotiates security credentials directly with the LwM2M Server.
     2. **Bootstrap Server** (enhanced security) - The Bootstrap Server is a dedicated server that acts as an intermediate to securely provisions LwM2M Clients with the necessary information to register with a LwM2M Server.
-For more information, visit the [Bootstrap guide](bootstrap.md).
+For more information, visit the [**Bootstrap guide**](bootstrap.md).

 ### Prerequisites